 Causes of Piles/Hemorrhoids

 Some risk factors contributing to development of piles are constipation, aging, intra-abdominal pressure (prolonged straining, an intra-abdominal mass, or pregnancy), prolonged sitting, trauma, obesity and diabetes.
 Constipation causes hard stools.
-Straining while sitting for long in toilet leads to engorgement of the anal cushions and increases the downward shearing force upon them.
+Straining while sitting for the long in toilet leads to engorgement of the anal cushions and increases the downward shearing force upon them.
 In later stages of pregnancy, piles may be due to the gravid uterus causing, compression on the pelvic venous system.
 Due to frequent urination in diabetes the water is lost from the body.
 This causes hardness of stool and chronic constipation.

 - Chronic constipation, hard stool

 - Straining during bowel

 - Sitting on toilet seat for the long duration

 - Sitting on hard surface for the long duration